 A number of basically mononational, new calendar Orthodox missions exist in the East of England, some have existed for over five decades.
 These have largely catered for now mainly older Greeks or else, in much smaller numbers, for mainly older ex-Anglicans.
 Among them are for example Greek parishes in Great Yarmouth, Cambridge, Norwich and Southend and missions for ex-Anglicans in Norfolk, Essex and Cambridgeshire.
 There are also two new calendar Romanian missions in the region now and two old calendar Serbian missions have existed for several decades in Bedford and Letchworth.

-Apart from the above, from 1997 on permanent, multinational, Orthodox calendar and public-access Russian Orthodox churches have also opened.
+Apart from the above, from 1997 on permanent, multinational, old calendar and public-access Orthodox churches have also opened.
 These are, together with their dedications:

 1997 – Felixstowe, Suffolk – St Felix